Hey there Current and Future Friends of Mintun Media!

 - Definition of done – To ensure that all needs are met by the end of the sprint, the team must define what is counted as “Done” for clarity.

 - Burndown Chart – This will include all team members’ tasks, define what needs to be done, who is currently doing it, and what is already done with the task in every sprint.

 Rania Al Abdullah once said: “We are stronger when we listen, and smarter when we share.“

-The most significant benefit from moving to this process is the loop of communication that is created between YOU the customer and the team that is actually creating your website.
-With that being said, during the scrum process, four essential ceremonies significantly improve the final product:
+The most significant benefit with this process is the loop of communication that is created between YOU, the customer, and the team that is actually creating your website.
+Here are four essential ceremonies that significantly improve the final product: